 - Abdominal ultrasound tests to determine if any other organs have been affected

 Treatments for canine melanoma depend on the tumor’s location and how much the cancer has spread.

 Surgical removal is usually the first step for both benign and malignant melanomas.
 Often, benign lesions are removed to reduce discomfort and avoid the chance of them becoming malignant.
-A pathologist will examine the removed mass to determine if and how the cells have spread.
+A pathologist will examine the removed mass under a microscope to determine if the mass is benign or malignant.

-Malignant melanomas require surgical removal of the mass, surrounding tissue and affected bone.
+Malignant melanomas require surgical removal of the mass, surrounding tissue, and affected bone.
 In the case of oral melanomas, part of the dog’s jaw may need to be removed.
-And subungual melanoma may require amputation of the toe.
+Subungual melanoma may require amputation of the toe.
 Fortunately, reconstructive surgery can help to rebuild these areas.

 Radiation & Chemotherapy

 If the melanoma metastasized or couldn’t entirely be removed, your vet will likely use radiation therapy.
 Your vet could also opt for chemotherapy in conjunction with surgery and radiation therapy.
 Chemotherapy as a replacement for surgery and radiation has not proven to be a successful treatment for malignant melanomas.